Re-Knowing the Walls

 The basement of the San Colombano bastion of the Lucca Walls.
 Large rectangular pillars support the brick vaults.
 Light filters from above and below a tunnel that opens to the left.

-The exhibition is divided into two main sections: in the first, an illustrated narrative guides the visitor through the historical stages of construction, from its 16th-century origins to its completion, exploring the key figures, the construction sites, and the technical and architectural solutions adopted.
-The second section, set up in the parade ground, features ten thematic panels that address ten aspects of life and organization related to the Walls, including military functions, the opening and closing of the city gates, daily life in the underground passages, and defensive strategies.
+The second section, set up in the gun room, features ten thematic panels that address as many aspects of life and organization linked to the Walls, including military functions, the opening and closing of the city gates, daily life in the underground passages, and defensive strategies.

 A central video station allows you to watch the re-enactment of the ancient civic ceremonies linked to the control of access to the city, while panels placed outside explain the functioning of the sorties and underground tunnels.